Wales Illegal Money Lending Unit

-We are one of three national teams (England, Scotland and Wales) and are funded by the National Trading Standards Board and we work in partnership with local Trading Standards Authorities.
+We are one of three national teams (England, Scotland and Wales) and are funded by the Financial Conduct Authority.
+We work in partnership with local Trading Standards Authorities.

 - Most loan sharks start out friendly, but their behaviour changes when payments are missed

 - Few loan sharks advertise, and are often heard of by word of mouth

 - Most loan sharks offer little or no paperwork

 - Quite often take cash cards/post office cards and pin numbers as collateral for loans